openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 _description: _

 Sets the line height for text that is drawn on screen.
+Note the line height is automatically computed based on the font size, when you load in the font.